 Disaster Damage and Impacts

-The map in the text box below illustrates the roughly 350 housing units the city has identified as damaged by the event.
-Over 85% of critically damaged units are in LMI areas, with greater than 20% experiencing poverty.
+The map in the text box below illustrates the roughly 350 housing units the City has identified as damaged by the event.
+More than 85% of critically damaged units are in LMI areas, with greater than 20% experiencing poverty.